 The Plan received a determination letter from the IRS dated October 16, 2015, stating that the Plan is qualified under Section 401(a) of the Code, and therefore, the related trust is exempt from taxation.
+Subsequent to this determination by the IRS, the Plan was amended.
 Once qualified, the Plan is required to operate in conformity with the Code to maintain its qualified status.
 The Plan sponsor has indicated that it will take the necessary steps, if any, to bring the Plan's operations into compliance with the Code and to maintain the tax qualified status of the Plan.